-Can I use the money to pay off credit cards?
+Can I use money from a lawsuit loan to pay off credit cards?

-It’s not a good idea to use the money to pay off your credit cards unless you want to avoid ruining your credit which has a credit score of 675.
+It’s not a good idea to use the money from a lawsuit loan to pay off your credit cards unless you want to avoid ruining your credit which has a credit score of 675.
 Credit cards usually have a lower interest rate and can be settled for a lot less money later when you have money after your personal injury case settles.

 What is the maximum interest rate allowed to be charged for a lawsuit loan advance?

-Loans are subject to maximum interest rates regulated by the state, while the maximum interest charged for a cash advance lawsuit “loan” is not currently regulated in New York because it is not a loan (see above).
+Loans are subject to maximum interest rates regulated by the state.
+However, the maximum interest charged for a cash advance lawsuit “loan” is not regulated in New York because it is not a loan (see above).

-Since a cash advance is not a loan, lawsuit funding companies charge interest rates which would normally be usurious, typically 3%-4% per month which equals 36%-48% annually.
+Since a cash advance is not a loan, lawsuit funding companies typically charge interest rates of 3%-4% per month which equals 36%-48% annually.

 Lawsuit funding companies can charge whatever interest rate they want which is why you should compare lawsuit funding companies carefully.

-Rates change from company to company and even within the same company there will be different rates depending upon the risk involved with your case, your injury and the amount of available insurance, and who your accident attorney is.
+Rates change from company to company and even within the same lawsuit funding company, there will be different rates depending upon the risk involved with your case, your injury, the amount of available insurance, and who your accident attorney is.

-Besides the interest rate, there are other factors which will increase the cost or the amount you have to pay back.
+Besides the interest rate, there are other factors that will increase the cost or the amount you have to pay back.

-How much will I have to pay back if I borrow money on my lawsuit?
+How much will it cost to pay back if I borrow money on my lawsuit?

 As a general rule, you will probably pay back 2-5 times the amount you borrow, depending upon how long it takes to settle your case.

 New York personal injury cases that can’t be settled typically take 3-5 years to reach a trial.
 While it’s possible that a case could be settled in the first year or two, in the last few years, insurance companies have frequently refused to make any settlement offer until the case is near trial.

 We have had many clients who said they would pay the money back before their case settles but no one ever has.
-If you need to borrow money on your case, just be prepared to pay back a lot of money when your case finally settles.
+If you need to borrow money on your case, just be prepared to have a lot of money deducted from your settlement to pay back your loan.

-We often obtain lawsuit funding for 30-36% annually, but most law firms work with lawsuit cash advance companies that charge 36%-50% annually.
+We often obtain lawsuit funding for 30% annually, but many law firms work with lawsuit cash advance companies that charge 36%-50% annually.
 Some law firms refuse to work with lawsuit cash advance companies.
-If your lawyer refuses to work with a lawsuit cash advance company, your only options are to not borrow money or retain a new lawyer.
+If your lawyer refuses to work with a lawsuit cash advance company, your only option is to not borrow money or retain a new lawyer.

-This screenshot of a lawsuit funding company’s calculator shows an example borrowing $5,000 over 36 months at 42% interest with an accident case worth $35,000 for an early settlement versus $100,000 settlement value just before trial.
+This screenshot of a lawsuit funding company’s calculator shows an example of borrowing $5,000 over 36 months at 42% interest for an accident case with an early settlement offer of $35,000 versus $100,000 settlement value just before trial.
 This assumes that the trial or the case is 3 years after borrowing the money.
 Without including fees, you would get an additional $37,250 by borrowing $5,000 so you could settle 3 years later.